dachshund-ncu/rt4svpp/README.md

 # Source code for rt4sv++
 This tool is designed to view data from NCU 32m radio telescope.
 It comes with qt ui.
+AppImage release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)

+-- Some major comments --
+This tool is designed for NCU Institute of Astronomy employees and students - if you are not one of them, it is likely useless.

+-- Usage --
+Just download suitable release and enjoy. .Deb release is non-static build and may not work if you use older distro.
+I recommend to use .AppImage version instead.

+If you want to build it instead...
 -- Compilation on Linux systems --

 You will need packages "qt4-default" or "qt5-default" and g++ compiler (works best with version 8)